jsalin/esp8266_power_switch/README.md

 --------

 Firmware has a hard coded URL and SSID + KEY configured in a include file.
 They are used to fetch content "true" or "false" which determines what action to take.
 Controlling is done by simply changing content of the file on a web server of choice.
 This kind of polling client approach is useful when the switch is located behind a NAT.

+To use the board in Arduino, you have to install support for it adding following URL in Preferences and then installing esp8266 in Boards Manager: http://arduino.esp8266.com/stable/package_esp8266com_index.json